-The ADC12020 is designed to operate with a 2.0V reference, but performs well with reference voltages in the range of 1.0V to 2.4V.
-Lower reference voltages will decrease the signal-to-noise ratio (SNR).
-Increasing the reference voltage (and the input signal swing) beyond 2.4V will degrade THD for a full-scale input.

-It is very important that all grounds associated with the reference voltage and the input signal make connection to the ground plane at a single point to minimize the effects of noise currents in the ground path.
+The ADC12L063 is designed to operate with a 1.0V reference, but performs well with reference voltages in the range of 0.8V to 1.2V.
+Lower reference voltages will decrease the signal-to-noise ratio (SNR) of the ADC12L063.
+Increasing the reference voltage (and the input signal swing) beyond 1.2V will degrade THD for a full-scale input.
+It is very important that all grounds associated with the reference voltage and the input signal make connection to the analog ground plane at a single point to minimize the effects of noise currents in the ground path.

-The three Reference Bypass Pins ( $V{RP}$ , $V{RM}$ and $V{RN}$ ) are made available for bypass purposes.
-These pins should each be bypassed to ground with a 0.1 $\mu$ F capacitor.
-Smaller capacitor values will allow faster recovery from the power down mode, but may result in degraded noise performance.
+The three Reference Bypass Pins ( $V{RP}$ , $V{RM}$ and $V{RN}$ ) are made available for bypass purposes only.
+These pins should each be bypassed to ground with a 0.1 μF capacitor.
 DO NOT LOAD these pins.